-The number of deaths notified to the Coroner had shown a sharp increase in the last two years, a trend which has continued into 2017.
-The figure of 5,080 notified deaths represents 43.9% of all deaths registered in Birmingham and Solihull - in line with national figures.
-The increase is far greater than any increase in the death rate - indicating an increasing percentage of deaths are being notified to the service.
+The number of deaths notified to the Coroner had shown a sharp increase over the last three years.
+The figure of 5,203 notified deaths represents 44% of all deaths registered in Birmingham and Solihull - in line with national figures.